bordera-randy/bordera-randy/README.md

 I am a seasoned professional and Military Veteran with 20+ years of IT management and technical support experience in various sectors.
 I have worked mostly with Managed Service Providers in the legal, financial, and energy vectors.
 I am currently diving into DevOps and Kubernetes to provide SaaS at a global software company.

 I was instilled with a drive to learn and to help others.
 I grandfather established the first computer program at the local community college where I grew up.
 I later was in the same program.
-I went on to join the U.S. Navy where I was an IT instructor amoung other things.
+I went on to join the U.S. Navy where I was an IT instructor among other things.
 More recently I have become a Microsoft Certified Trainer and specialize in Azure.

 When I am not diving down the rabbit hole that is IT, I like to explore nature and enjoy photography.
 If you are interested check out the Photography page [https:\\randybordeaux.com](https://randybordeaux.com/) for some of my photos.